6 Most Common Stink Bugs In Wisconsin

 Stink bugs feed on plants by using their piercing mouthparts to extract sap, posing a threat to agricultural crops.
 When threatened or physically disturbed, they emit a foul-smelling liquid from specialized glands, deterring potential predators and making your residential property smell hideous!
 To help you avoid some of the most common stink bugs in Wisconsin, here is a list to help you properly identify them.

-1. Brown Marmorated Stink Bug (Halyomorpha halys)
+1. Brown Marmorated Stink Bug (Halyomorpha Halys)

 Brown Marmorated Stink Bug